 I don’t remember anything else ~ though I think we got an ice cream cone or something to eat, maybe it was the opposite of ice cream and was a hot dog ~ until we were sitting in the bleachers watching the circus acts.
 It was then that I got my first attack of allergies.
 By the time the show was over my eyes were red and itched beyond anything I had ever experienced and my whole face was swollen.

 When we got home Grandpa said it was ragweed and that I would probably grow out of it by the time I got married.
 That was his standard saying.
 For instance if I got a cut he would say, “Don’t worry it will heal by the time you get married.”

-Over thedecades of my life, during which time I never married, I have often thought of when I had my first allergy attack and I can’t help but think that it was stressful that my mother was unhappy with what I found so comforting and that she would trade what I felt was secure for something that seemed exactly the opposite.
+Over the decades of my life, during which time I never married, I have often thought of my first allergy attack.
+I can’t help but think it was stressful that my mother was unhappy with what I found so comforting and that she would trade what I felt was secure for something that seemed exactly the opposite.

 I was little at the time, so I didn’t think then and there about the implications, rather the images contrasted in my mind.
 I have mainly thought in images for most of my life.

 Worst Allergies Coincide with Stress